Thinking about education

 We will help you to reach your goals and fulfil your potential by helping you to access higher and further education and work opportunities.
 Part of your Pathway Plan is all about what you want to do in the future and whether you want to go to college, university or complete an apprenticeship.
 You will have a chance to talk it all through with your Personal Adviser (PA).
 Personal Education Plan's (PEP) will also continue in the academic year you turn 18 and beyond this if you would like them too.

-If you want your PA to support with finding education, please ask.
+If you want your PA to support you with finding education, please ask.
 Before you meet your PA to discuss, ask yourself these questions:

 - Do you have a specific career in mind?